Best of Hannity: America's Future Depends on Georgia

 Well, exactly, Sean.

-Now technically I was not in the room that particular moment.
+Now, technically, I was not in the room that particular moment.

-Um and then they did come back.
+And then they did come back.

-But I was kind of I was really kind of surprised.
+But I was really kind of surprised.

-But what's ironic about the whole thing, Sean, is that uh I was in the trenches with the Democrats last year when we opposed House Bill 316 that led us to this disaster.
+But what's ironic about the whole thing, Sean, is that I was in the trenches with the Democrats last year when we opposed House Bill 316 that led us to this disaster.

-That was the Republican establishment last year, and now this year, uh, you know, unfortunately, uh the system proved to be as bad as what we believed last year.
+And now this year, unfortunately, the system proved to be as bad as what we believed last year.

-Uh there's just no response to this.
+There's just no response to this.

 It's compelling evidence, and no one can refute it.